0%

 Vector Based Images

 Since 1993, I have been creating illustration images in one form or another for the automotive industry, the US military or for other business areas.
-Although most of my experience has been while using Adobe Illustrator, I also have a fair amount of time in with CorelDraw.
+Although most of my experience has been while using Adobe Illustrator, I also have a fair amount of time with CorelDraw.

 Illustrations can be created for a project from a simple verbal explanation, overlay drawings from supplied goby's (hand sketched or photo) or directly exported from a positioned camera model via CAD software.